halfwit/searchfs/README.md

 ## Configuration:

 There's not much to configure here.
+All configuration options are per-handler.
  A typical file looks like this:

 ```

-handler=google path=/path/to/google/handler
+handler=google
 	# Handler specific data here
 	maxresults=50
 	apikey=myapikey

-handler=youtube path=/path/to/youtube/handler
+handler=youtube
 	maxresults=50
 	apikey=myapikey

-handler=documents path=/path/to/documents/handler